 Each Premium Economy seat is fitted with a 13.3″ touchscreen personal TV.
 The touchscreen function on the monitor is so responsive that the remote control seems redundant.
 The numerous entertainment options – movies, television programmes, music, and games- are classified into intuitive operating menus.
 The IFE onboard this Singapore Airlines flight to Bangkok is loaded with the latest Hollywood blockbusters (some were still screened in cinemas), making the 2-hour flight time seem short.

-The biggest difference in flying pre and post-pandemic (other than the need to wear a face mask) lies with the meal service.
+The biggest difference in flying pre and post-pandemic (besides the need to wear a face mask) lies with the meal service.
 Gone were the appetisers and buns that usually come with the meal.
 The inflight meal was only limited to the main dish, a dessert and a cup of coffee.
-The meal we received in the Premium Economy Class is the same as those in Economy Class.
+The meal we received in the Premium Economy Class were the same as those in Economy Class.
 We were given chicken sausage options with scrambled eggs or pork congee for this flight.
 I opted for the Chicken sausage, packaged in a paper box, it was tasty, but the potato wedges buried under the scrambled eggs tasted soggy.
-The portion felt a tad smaller than pre-pandemic times, and the presentation was not as appetising as before.
+The portion felt slightly smaller than in pre-pandemic times, and the presentation was not as tasty as before.

 The service rendered by the ground staff at the Singapore Airlines counter was good.
-We were warmly greeted by the ground staff, who processed our check-in with much efficiency after checking the document that we required to enter Thailand.
-We were also reminded that the gate where our flight would depart was located in Terminal 1 and was briefed on how to get to our boarding gate and the time required to travel by foot to our gate.
+We were warmly greeted by the ground staff, which efficiently processed our check-in after checking the document we required to enter Thailand.
+We were also reminded that the gate where our flight would depart was located in Terminal 1, and we were briefed on how to get to our boarding gate and the time required to travel by foot to our gate.
 The ground staff even gave crucial information on the latest time we should make our way to the boarding gate to make it for the flight.